-Plots should be drilled to a greater length than required and trimmed to their final length before the midstem extension stage.
-The plot width for calculating harvested area is measured centre gap to centre gap with an inter-plot gap in the range 0.5m to 0.8m.
+Yield plots should be drilled to a greater length than required and trimmed to their final length before the mid-stem extension stage.
+The plot width for calculating harvested area is measured centre gap to centre gap, with an inter-plot gap in the range 0.5m to 0.8m.
 If a swather is used the sown plot width should reflect the blade width used.

-1.5.2 Trial Seed
+1.5.2 Trial seed